Best Christian Apps for Kids’ Screen Time

 Educational: 10/10

-Age: 6yrs+ (5yrs with a bit of help at the start)
+Age: 6-9 (5yrs with a bit of help at the start)

-This app made my 5 year old cry for nearly an hour when she completed it and realised there were no more adventures.
-It’s that good!!!
+This app is so good, it made my 5 year old cry when she completed it because there were no more adventures to play!
 Very well made with fun interactive elements.
-It is a bit like a TV show (think Octonauts) but with interactive bits.
+It’s a bit like a TV show (think Octonauts) but with interactive bits.
 There’s a long intro but with patience you WILL get to be that spaceship captain who zips through galaxies to seek and find hidden objects and collect rewards.

 You start by creating your own boy/girl avatar with choice of glasses, skin colour, hairstyles etc and later you change outfits to really make the character your own.
 Ultimately, this is a discipleship program that takes you through 12 sections of the Bible from the perspective of an outsider from the future but with a bit of humour and a lot of interactive fun along the way e.g. seek and find games, scanning new planets, shooting at meteors etc. My 5-year-old finds it really engaging ("I get to be a ship's captain!") but needs a bit of help with the navigation so I'd say ideally this is for 6 years plus.